 Producers of ideal and super ideal cut diamonds will need to go back to the drawing board to remain competitive.
 I'm quite certain they have absolutely no idea how Brian Gavin achieves this breakthrough in light performance.
 They're going to need to order a Black by Brian Gavin diamond in order to reverse engineer it.

-Is it too bold of me to suggest they use my affiliate link to order their Black by Brian Gavin?
+Is it too bold of me to suggest they use my affiliate link to order a Black by Brian Gavin diamond?
 I’m struggling just a little bit about the morality of that concept.
-Keep in mind that Brian is not only a good friend, he’s also my personal mentor in the diamond business.
+After all, Brian is not only a good friend, he’s also one of my personal mentors in the diamond business.

-The diamond business is very competitive and every diamond cutter wants to be on the cutting edge.
-On one hand, once other diamond cutters figure out what Brian’s doing, they’re going to try and copy it.
+The diamond business is very competitive.
+Needless to say, that every diamond cutter wants to be on the cutting edge.
+On one hand, other diamond cutters will try to figure out what Brian is doing and copy it.

-On the other hand, it’s going to take them awhile to figure out this new diamond cutting formula.
+On the other hand, it’s going to take them a while to figure out this new diamond cutting formula.
 Brian Gavin offers a 15 day inspection period and full refund policy.
 If they can’t get figure it out that fast, perhaps they can give it to their wife for the holidays?
 Of course, if they do so, they will be in violation of U.S. Patent #10,405,618.
 Needless to say that the ramifications of trying to copy this formula could be costly.

 Not surprisingly, the competition freaked out the moment Black by Brian Gavin was announced.
 Let’s face it, in the realm of ideal cut diamonds, Brian Gavin is King of the Hill.